karllhughes/learn/_posts/2020-11-22-refreshing-blog-posts.md

 ---
 layout: post
-title: RefreshBlog Posts The Right Way – 3 Technical Case Studies
+title: Refresh Blog Posts The Right Way – 3 Technical Case Studies
 description: Want 61.9% more traffic on your blog in just 5 months?
 Here's how refreshing some of my old blog posts led to a huge uptick in SEO.
 categories: writing